Skip to content

 • Type mismatch - The operator doesn’t match the field type (e.g., “greater than” on a text field)

-The warning shows the number of invalid conditions and lists each one with the field name and the reason it’s invalid.
+The warning shows the number of invalid conditions.
+Hover it to see each affected field and the reason it’s invalid.
 Fix these before sharing the form.

 Use a dropdown field at the top of the form for “Agreement Type” with options like NDA, MSA, SOW, Employment.
 Then: